-- A = Primary frontage setback 6m from boundary

-- B = Access handle

-- C = Developable area of the site

-- D = Area of building envelope

-R3 zone and development (other than a dwelling house or dual occupancy) must be on a site with a minimum area of 950m2

 - A = Access handle

+- B = Primary frontage setback 6m from boundary

+- C = Side setback 1.5m

+- D = Rear setback 6m

+R3 zone and development (other than a dwelling house, semidetached dwelling or dual occupancy) must be on a site with a minimum area of 950m2

+A = Access handle

-- B = 6m setback required to each boundary
+B = 6m setback required to each boundary

-- C = Minimum site dimension
+C = Minimum site dimension

-B3.9 Additional controls for development on a battle-axe lot Obje ctives Cont rols 01 To ensure that the battle-axe lot is of a size that can provide for the amenity of occupants and adjoining properties.
-C1 For development (other than a dwelling house or dual occupancy) in the R3 Medium Density Residential Zone-the minimum lot size is 950m2.
+B3.9 Additional controls for development on a battle-axe lot Obje ctives Contr rols 01 To ensure that the battle-axe lot is of a size that can provide for the amenity of occupants and neighbouring properties.
+C1 For development (other than a dwelling house, semi-detached dwelling or dual occupancy) in the R3 Medium Density Residential Zone-the minimum lot size is 950m 2 .
 C2 The lot, excluding the access handle, has minimum dimension in any direction, as follows: a) for a detached dual occupancy-21m b) for development involving three or more dwellings-24m.
 Note: The access handle of a battle-axe lot is included in calculating the lot size.
-02 To ensure adequate building separation to provide for the amenity of occupants and C3 A 6m setback applies to the primary frontage (refer to Figure 30) for: adjoining properties. a) development in the R2 Low Density Residential Zone. b) a dwelling house or dual occupancy in the R3 Medium Density Residential Zone.
-Note: c) the primary frontage is the boundary closest to the access handle leading to the street; and d) side and rear setbacks in Sections 3.2.3 and 3.2.4 apply.
-C4 For development in the R3 Medium Density Residential Zone (other than a dwelling house or dual occupancy) a 6m setback applies to all boundaries (refer to Figure 31).
-A reduced setback may be considered where there is no unreasonable impact on the amenity of adjoining properties having regard to privacy, solar access, sense of enclosure and view sharing.
+02 To ensure adequate building separation to provide for the amenity of occupants and neighbouring properties.
+C3 The setback controls in Figure 32 apply to development in the R2 Low Density Residential Zone, and any dwelling house or dual occupancy in the R3 Medium Density Residential Zone.
+Note: The primary frontage is the boundary closest to the access handle leading to the street.
+C4 For development in the R3 Medium Density Residential Zone (other than a dwelling house or dual occupancy) a 6m setback applies to all boundaries (refer to Figure 33).
+A reduced setback may be considered where there is no unreasonable impact on the amenity of neighbouring properties having regard to privacy, solar access, sense of enclosure and view sharing.